-The workshop paper [7] described an earlier version of Fathom's interface.
+The workshop paper [Dinakar et al., 2014a] described an earlier version of Fathom's interface.
 The present paper reports the Contextual Inquiry, details our mixed-initiative topic modeling, and presents the evaluation with the counselors.

-The particular visualizations used by Fathom are described in the visualization toolkit D3JS [3].
+The particular visualizations used by Fathom are described in the visualization toolkit D3JS [Bostock, 2012].
 The four visualizations, the quick summary, conversation topic proportions, topic evolution and visual indexing are all standard visualizations in D3JS's library.
 D3JS's emphasis on data-driven visual transformations makes it most suitable for Fathom's dynamic approach to topic modeling.

 The most directly related work to Fathom is in the area of visualizing topic models.
-Several prior projects have provided different graphical views on topic models, and have also provided means for associating topic models or component words back to the original corpus, either in particular examples or in aggregate [4].
+Several prior projects have provided different graphical views on topic models, and have also provided means for associating topic models or component words back to the original corpus, either in particular examples or in aggregate [Chaney and Blei, 2012].
 The major difference is that Fathom is intended for applying topic modeling to examples that unfold in real time conversations rather than on static documents or static corpora.

-The Topic Browser [10] provides a variety of techniques for visualizing topic models, focusing on features that help users understand the context in which the model occurs, such as word clouds and keyword-in-context (KWIC) views.
+The Topic Browser [Gardner et al., 2010] provides a variety of techniques for visualizing topic models, focusing on features that help users understand the context in which the model occurs, such as word clouds and keyword-in-context (KWIC) views.
 There is also an emphasis on helping the user to understand properties of weighted-word topic models, like document entropy, coherence, and model similarity, that help educate the user as to how the machine learning techniques achieve their summarization of the relationship of documents to corpora.
 Again, the documents and corpora are not expected to change during the user interaction with the visualization.
 In Fathom, each unit of a conversation is handled by a back-end suite of topic models to power a front-end visualization.

-TextFlow [6] is a visually innovative visualization technique that does address the temporal element of evolution of topics in a document.
+TextFlow [Cui et al., 2011] is a visually innovative visualization technique that does address the temporal element of evolution of topics in a document.
 As the authors state, it is less suited to associating topics with particular examples, and they advocate a hybrid approach.
 Certainly, in future work it would be worth experimenting with unconventional display methods such as this in our context, for highlighting dynamic evolution of topics.

 Finally, another relevant area is software for call center management.
-Visualization is an important component of many call center management tools, of which Dundas [14] is a typical example.
+Visualization is an important component of many call center management tools, of which Dundas [Hedgebeth, 2007] is a typical example.
 Many provide CRM (Customer Relationship Management) tools, and problem-solution databases to the responders.
-Some tools provide post-hoc monitoring of the performance of call center personnel and understanding in the aggregate the topics of the incoming calls [19].
+Some tools provide post-hoc monitoring of the performance of call center personnel and understanding in the aggregate the topics of the incoming calls [Pallotta et al., 2011].
 We are not aware of any prior work that uses machine learning techniques such as topic models to provide real-time assistance to crisis counselors.